hopefaithtv/hopefaith/_pages/about.md

 image: '/images/pages/aboutus.jpg'
 ---

-We want you to know that their is hope in Jesus Christ, encourage you to put your faith in him and to share the Good news of Jesus Christ. <br>
+We want to let you to know that there is Hope in Jesus Christ, Encourage you to put your faith in him and to Share the Good news of Jesus Christ. <br>
 Sincerely,<br>
 Ronnie & Maureen <br>
 <img src="images/pages/ourpicture.jpg" alt="Maureen and Ronnie" style="width:200px;height:213px;">